rslim087a/loki-prometheus-grafana-kubernetes-logging-monitoring/README.md

 ## Installing kube-prometheus-stack

 Installing kube-prometheus-stack if custom-values.yaml file isn't present.
 This adds loki as an additional data source.

+** Some parameters may be missing; best to refer to the video tutorial for complete setup instructions).**

 ```bash
 helm install prometheus prometheus-community/kube-prometheus-stack --version 45.7.1 \